wish-408/LQPR/README.md

 ```

 ## Usage Example of LQPR
 You can import the `predicte` method of `LQPR` in any function.
 This method takes a natural language sequence and a configuration dictionary as inputs.
-Note that before calling this function, you also need to execute the `init_pattern_vecs()` function first to load all the `pattern`s and their word vector representations.
+Note that before calling this function, you also need to execute the `init_pattern_vecs()` function first to load all the `patterns` and their word vector representations.
 The usage example is as follows:
 ```python
 from LQPR import init_pattern_vecs, predicte